 10. The Prince’s Bedtime by Joanne Oppenheim

 Meet a young prince who refuses to go to sleep!
 The entire kingdom comes out to lend a hand in this rhyming bedtime adventure.
 There is a hullabaloo of activity—jugglers juggling, magicians hypnotizing, dancers dancing—but it is the wonder of a good story that finally does the trick.
 Book with CD editions includes the story read by actor Jim Broadbent. [picture book, ages 4 and up]

 9. The Kite Fighters by Linda Sue Park

-Set in 15th century Korea, Korea’s Golden Age, two brothers — one skilled in kite making and the other skilled in kite flying — combine their skills to compete in a kite flying contest on behalf of Korean’s young king.
-A coming of age story for the brothers but it also shows what restrictions a boy king has, should this latest prince take to the throne at a tender young age. [chapter book, ages 8 and up]
+Set in 15th century Korea, Korea’s Golden Age, two brothers — one skilled in kite making and the other skilled in kite flying — combine their skills to compete in a kite-flying contest on behalf of Korea’s young king.
+A coming of age story for the brothers but it also shows what restrictions a boy king has should this latest prince take to the throne at a tender young age. [middle grade, ages 8 and up]

 8. The Princess and the Peanut: A Royally Allergic Tale by Sue Ganz-Schmitt

 A prince needs to be able to tell a true princess from one who is not.
 When the palace was fresh out of peas, his mother, the queen, uses a peanut instead.
 It turns out that real princesses can have peanut allergies so it would behoove all princes to know how to make a castle nut-free! [picture book, ages 4 and up]